wolfSSL/wolfssl/wolfcrypt/src/port/tropicsquare/README.md

 $ ./lt-wolfssl-test
 ```

-In case of success the output of the test application should look like this:
+In case of success, the output of the test application should look like this:

 ```sh
 wolfSSL Crypto Callback Test Application